vsisterolli/vsisterolli/README.md

 I also have experience with Soft Skills and Agile Methodologies such as Kanban.

-It will be a pleasure if you want to contact me
+It will be a pleasure to answer you in one of my social medias

 <a href="mailto: vsisterolli@gmail.com" target="_blank">
   <img src="https://img.shields.io/badge/-gmail-red?style=for-the-badge&logo=gmail&logoColor=white">